AnthonyKamanya/CTD-swag-2/README.md

 # E-Commerce App

 A simple web application to on setup up an e-commerce store.
-You can add new products, e them when they're no longer needed.
+You can add new products, remove them when they're no longer needed.

 ## Features